Today I learned

 Should I use 768px?

 The min-width: 768px might not be as useful as most would think.
-If you're designing for tablet-portrait, consider using min-width: 480px, it might look good on mobile-landscape as well.
-Zurb Foundation seems to promote this idea of co-designing for mobile-landscape + tablet-portait too, considering they use 640px as a breakpoint.
+If you’re designing for tablet-portrait, consider using min-width: 480px, it might look good on mobile-landscape as well.
+Zurb Foundation seems to promote this idea of co-designing for mobile-landscape + tablet-portrait too, considering they use 640px as a breakpoint.

 The mystery of 768px